car2t/css-grid_figma-logo/README.md

 I saw a tweet by Carmen Ansio that showed how to create the logo of Figma in CSS with the help of flexbox.

 Her solution is clever: she sets the width of the elements, and then gives the container the same width as a pair of elements.
-Then, with the help of the `flex-wrap` CSS property, she stacks the elements in pairs in the way she wants.
+After that, with the help of the `flex-wrap` CSS property, she stacks the elements in pairs as she wanted.

-She threw down the challenge to make the logo using grid, so now it is my turn.
+She threw down the challenge to make the logo using grid, so here it is.

 ## Grid Solution